-An equivalent JWS file for a 10g Release 3 Java class-implemented Web Service is shown below, with the differences shown in bold.
-Note that some of the JWS annotation values are taken from attributes of the 8.1 servicegen Ant task shown in "Example of an 8.1 and Updated 10g Release 3 Ant Build File for Java Class-Implemented Web Services" on page 8-7.
+An equivalent JWS file for a 10.3.x Java class-implemented Web service is shown below, with the differences shown in bold.
+Note that some of the JWS annotation values are taken from attributes of the 8.1 servicegen Ant task shown in Section 8.3.1.2, "Example of an 8.1 and Updated 10.3.x Ant Build File for Java Class-Implemented Web Services."